Identifying Hazards and Communicating Risks

 - Hobbies and leisure: exposure to chemicals, dusts, or micro-organisms, or to particular clothing necessary for the activity – wet suits for surfing, gloves for gardening – depending on which part of the body is affected

-- Occupation: contact dermatitis is common in occupational settings.
+- Occupation: irritant contact dermatitis in health care workers due to wet work is among the most common occupational diseases in Canada.
 You may need to ask about previous occupations; don’t forget voluntary work; work with known hazards; the protective clothing that is used for protection, such as latex gloves

 - Diet: an unlikely source of contact dermatitis